MicrosoftDocs/WSL/commandline/WSL/about.md

 ---
-title: About Bash on Windows
+title: Learn about the Linux subsystem for Windows
-description: About Bash on Ubuntu on Windows and the Linux subsystem for Windows
+description: Learn more about how the Linux subsystem for Windows works.
-keywords: BashOnWindows, bash, wsl, windows, windowssubsystem, ubuntu
+keywords: BashOnWindows, bash, wsl, windows, windowssubsystem
 author: scooley
 ms.date: 7/11/2016
 ms.topic: article